‹ Back to Corporate Social Responsibility

 You may not disclose ADP, client or vendor confidential or proprietary information to others.
 Additionally, you must take appropriate steps – including securing documents, limiting access to computers and electronic media, and proper disposal methods – to prevent unauthorized access to such information.
 Proprietary and/or confidential information includes, among other things, personal information, business methods, pricing and marketing data, strategy, computer code, screens, forms, experimental research, and information about, or received from, ADP’s current, former and prospective clients, vendors and associates.
 You must at all times comply with ADP’s Global Intellectual Property Policy.

 If you learn about any potential ADP acquisition, disposition, joint venture or similar event, you must at all times keep that knowledge confidential and may not discuss it with any other person, including ADP associates who are known to you to regularly work on such transactions.
-If you learn about it through a rumor or any unauthorized source, you must immediately contact ADP’s General Counsel.
+If you learn about it through a rumor or any unauthorized source, you must immediately contact ADP’s Chief Legal Officer.

 Particular care must be taken when dealing with a competitor’s present and former clients, vendors and employees.
-Never ask for, accept or use confidential or proprietary information of our competitors from anyone.
+Never ask for, accept or use confidential or proprietary information of our competitors.
 Never ask any person to violate a non-compete or non-disclosure agreement or to reveal confidential or proprietary information.

 You may never use any type of ruse, scheme, misrepresentation or omission to obtain any information - whether confidential or not.